lammps/lammps/doc/src/fix_qtpie_reaxff.rst

 To be explicit, this fix replaces :math:`\chi_k` of eq.
 3 in :ref:`(Aktulga) <qeq-Aktulga2>` with :math:`\chi_{\mathrm{eff},k}`.

-This fix requires the Mulliken electronegativity, :math:`\chi`, in eV, the self-Coulomb potential, :math:`\eta`, in eV, and the shielded Coulomb constant, :math:`\gamma`, in :math:`\AA^{-1}`.
+This fix requires the absolute electronegativity, :math:`\chi`, in eV, the self-Coulomb potential, :math:`\eta`, in eV, and the shielded Coulomb constant, :math:`\gamma`, in :math:`\AA^{-1}`.
 If the *params* setting above is the word "reaxff", then these are extracted from the